 More information about our housing programs, and housing resources, can be found through the links below:

 Note that the units and fee-in-lieu contributions are not provided until the project is complete.
 Since construction can take two years for a major project, the City is just seeing the first units be complete and occupied.
+This list also does not include several projects, such as 58 Fore Street, for which applications are expected but not received to date.
 Nonetheless, this chart gives a sense of the pipeline of projects producing workforce housing:

 - A1 - Inclusionary Zoning Background and Definitions

 - A2 - Inclusionary Zoning Implementation Regulations for Developers of Homeownership Housing